Nineteen Hundred and Eighty-Five: Lyrics and music

 The tune is the climactic track from the album Band on the Run.
 It continues the album's theme of escape by describing the singer achieving artistic freedom through love.
 Author Andrew Grant Jackson calls the lyrics "gibberish" and mere placeholders for the excitement and "cinematic purpose" of the music.

 The song has a grandiose ending with a full orchestra and the band.
 Other instrumentation includes mellotron, organ and horns.
 The album version ends with an excerpt of the opening song's chorus.
-This song is featured on several episodes of Trigger Happy TV.
-In its early life, it was simply titled "Piano Thing".

 Ultimate Classic Rock critic Dave Swanson rated the song as McCartney's 8th most underrated song, saying that "A funky groove holds the song together as Paul delivers a gritty bluesy vocal."

+Other releases

+"Nineteen Hundred and Eighty-Five" has been released on the compilation albums Pure McCartney (2016) and Wings.
+It was also included on The 7" Singles Box in 2022.
+A different live studio take, recorded on 29 August 1974 at EMI Studios in London, was first released on the Paul McCartney Archive Collection edition of Band on the Run in 2010, and later on One Hand Clapping in 2024.